 You want a heavier paddle:

-this is lightweight (7.5 oz), so try the Friday Original for a heavier option that's still affordable and good for beginners.
+these are super-lightweight (7.5 oz) – try the Vatic Pro V-SOL (8 oz) for a slightly heavier option that's affordable and great for beginners.

 Today’s best deal